GiorgosL/python-flask-campaign-prediction-end-to-end/README.md

 7. **requirements.txt**
 8. **campaign_report.html / mortgage_report.html** - pandas profiling report for the two dataframes

-### HOW TO

-1. assignment_notebook contains the initial workings from data to modelling, in notebook format

-2. check the pandas profilling report for the two dataframes found in the data folder
+## 2. How to

-3. install requirements.txt
+1. Install requirements.txt

-4. place the Campaign.csv and Mortgage.csv in the data folder (if not there)

-4. optionally run the pytests to debug utils.py

-5. run the main.py which essentially calls the functionalities within utils.py.
-Optionally specify custom hyperparameters for the Grid Seach, evaluation metrics and the number of top features from feature selection to be return

-6. main.py will create the model.
-Evaluation metrics (loss function/training loss curves) will appear on screen once done
+2. Run main.py to create the model.json in data folder.
+Evaluation metrics (loss function/learning curves) will appear on screen once done.

-7. if you want to retrain the model with new data switch the retrain_flag of the data_drift_retrain() function found within the main.py to produce the data drift report and help evaluate against the original dataset
+3. If retraining the mode with new data enable the retrain_flag of the data_drift_retrain() function in main.py to produce the data drift report against the old data.

-8. the model will be saved in the data folder in json format
+4. A Flask application (app.py) is included to expose the model in a dedicated endpoint.

-9. once the model is produced build a Docker image using the Dockerfile
+5. Once the model is created build the app.py Docker image using the Dockerfile.

-10. a Flask application (app.py) is being included.
-Once the Docker image is built the model is exposed on a Flask endpoint thus in can run on produdction in any system
+6. Once the Docker image is built, it can be distributed and productionised on any system.

+## 3. Optional steps

+1. Check the pandas profilling report for the two dataframes found in the data folder.
+2. Run the pytests to debug utils.py.
+3. Specify custom hyperparameters and evaluation metrics for the Grid as well as the number of features for feature selection, within main.py.